GUI/secret_keys_rails/README.md

 - The secret keys files are always stored as YAML.
 - The secret keys files exist at specific paths (`config/secret_keys.yml` or `config/secrets_keys/<ENV>.yml`).
+- The encryption key can be read from a specific path (`config/secret_keys.yml.key` or `config/secrets_keys/<ENV>.yml.key`).
 - All values in the file will be encrypted.
 - An interactive edit command is supplied for editing the decrypted file.
+- Keys are returned as a deeply frozen `ActiveSupport::HashWithIndifferentAccess`.

 ## Known Limitations